Primary_Logo

 The good news is that upgrading your expertise levels can help you capitalize on the new age of manufacturing careers.
 Potential employers prefer workers who possess a mix of technical and soft skills that complement information technology and automation.

-While you can acquire technical skills through a number of sources, it is important to start with these five skills that can get you hired quickly by modern manufacturers.
+While you can acquire technical skills through several sources, it is important to start with these five skills that can get you hired quickly by modern manufacturers:

 Five Skills You Need for New Age Manufacturing Roles